shambo23/CaseStudyForBillie/README.md

 **Notes**:
 1. Please ensure the running user(testing user) has neccessary access to run script via annonymous window and has access to the APEX class.
-2. Logged all the failed scenarios in Exception Log object. **But in Production scenarion it is recommended to Keep API Log for logging all API transactions and failure scenarios in Exception Log object**.
+2. Logged all the failed scenarios in Exception Log object. **But in Production scenarios it is recommended to Keep API Log for logging all API transactions and failure scenarios in Exception Log object**.

 ### Testing Process